 Mussa-Ivaldi and Solla (2004) [1] argue that in order to generate and control complex behaviors, the brain does not need to solve systems of coupled equations.
 Instead a more plausible mechanism is the construction of a vocabulary of fundamental patterns, or primitives, that are combined sequentially and in parallel for producing a broad repertoire of coordinated actions.
 An example of how these could be neurophysiologically implemented in the human body could be as functional units in the spinal cord that each generate a specific motor output by imposing a specific pattern of muscle activation [2].
 Although this topic remains relatively unexplored in the speech domain, there has been significant work on unconvering motor primitives in the general motor control community.
 For instance, [3, 2] proposed a variant on a nonnegative matrix factorization algorithm to extract muscle synergies from frogs that performed various movements.
-More recently, [4] extended these ideas to the control domain, and showed that the various movements of a twojoint robot arm could be effected by a small number of control primitives.
+More recently, [4] extended these ideas to the control domain, and showed that the various movements of a two-joint robot arm could be effected by a small number of control primitives.

-The working hypothesis of this paper is that a small set of control primitives can be used to generate the complex vocal tract actions of speech.
 In previous work [5, 6], we proposed a method to extract interpretable articulatory movement primitives from raw speech production data.
-Articulatory movement primitives may be defined as a dictionary or template set of articulatory movement patterns in space and time, weighted combinations of the elements of which can be used to represent the complete set of coordinated spatio-temporal movements of vocal tract articulators required for speech production.
+Articulatory movement primitives may be defined as a dictionary or template set of articulatory movement patterns in space and time, weighted combinations of the elements of which can be used to represent the complete set of coordinated spatiotemporal movements of vocal tract articulators required for speech production.
 In this work, we propose an extension of these ideas to a control systems framework.
 In other words, we want to find a dictionary of control signal inputs to the vocal tract dynamical system, which can then be used to control the system to produce any desired sequence of movements.